lestercoyoyjr/CRUD_with_laravel_2/README.md

 # CRUD_with_laravel_2
-Our second crud with laravel
+Our second crud with laravel, but this time we'll use tailwind